+When a committee member who represents a constituency is absent, the member may appoint a proxy from the same constituency.
 Proxy members have the same authority to discuss and vote on issues on behalf of the absent member they represent.
-Proxy representation on committees is arranged by the constituency group representative who will be absent for an upcoming meeting.
-While there is responsibility for the constituency group representative to inform the proxy member of the committee's agenda, discussions, and action items, the proxy is responsible for understanding as much as possible regarding the committee meeting that they will attend, including proper meeting preparation and coming to the meeting on time.
+A committee member may not hold more than two proxy votes.
+Proxy representation on committees is arranged by the constituency group representative who will be absent for an upcoming meeting in conjunction with the head of their constituency, and this is communicated to the committee chairs and administrative assistant.
+While there is responsibility for the constituency group representative to inform the proxy member of the committee's agenda, discussions, and action items, the proxy is responsible for understanding as much as possible regarding the committee meeting they will attend, including proper meeting preparation and arriving on time.

-ROLE OF THE EXPERT/EX OFFICIO MEMBER
+ROLE OF THE AREA EXPERT

-An expert/ex officio member is appointed to a committee because they have an expertise and/or official position relevant to the work of the committee.
+An area expert is appointed to a committee because they have an expertise and/or official position relevant to the work of the committee.
 The role of the expert member is to advise and provide counsel to the committee so that all members may have a thorough understanding of the matter under discussion.
-Expert/ex officio members do not have the right to vote on committees.
+The area expert is a non-voting participant of the committee.

-ROLE OF THE NOTE TAKER
+ROLE OF THE COMMITTEE ADMINISTRATIVE ASSISTANT

-Each participatory governance committee will have an assigned note taker to record discussions and conclusions.
-The note taker will distribute and post agendas and meeting records in a timely fashion.
-Note takers will most likely be the administrative assistant for the administrative chair.
-In the event the assigned note-taker has been appointed by their senate to represent their constituency on the committee, the administrative chair will find an appropriate replacement note taker.
-If the note taker is absent, the note taker and/or facilitator or chairs will find an appropriate substitute who is not an existing committee member.
+Each participatory governance committee will have an assigned administrative assistant to record highlights of discussions, decisions reached, and follow-up questions and tasks.
+The administrative assistant will distribute and post BoardDocs agendas and meeting minutes in a timely fashion.
+Committee administrative assistants will most likely be the administrative assistant for the administrative chair.
+In the event the administrative chair's administrative assistant has been appointed by their senate to represent their constituency on the committee, the administrative chair will find an appropriate replacement administrative assistant.
+If the administrative assistant is absent, the administrative assistant and/or facilitator or chairs will find an appropriate substitute who is not an existing committee member.